The Constitution of a Poet | Tô Thùy Yên

 So it’s less heartless?

-Dogs howling at the evening moon
+Dogs howling at the moon

-The eerie call of the ferryman
+Eerie was the call of the ferryman

-The bay stretching out in delusions
+The bay expanding with the delusions

 You’re a hobo, a bum, a vagabond…